OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/ai_security_overview.md

 >Permalink: https://owaspai.org/goto/threatsoverview/

 ### Threat model
-We distinguish three types of threats: during development-time (when data is obtained and prepared, and the model is trained/obtained), through using the model (providing input and reading the output), and by attacking the system during runtime (in production).
+We distinguish three types of threats:
+1. during development-time (when data is obtained and prepared, and the model is trained/obtained),
+2. through using the model (providing input and reading the output), and
+3. by attacking the system during runtime (in production).

+In AI we distinguish 6 types of impacts:
+1. confidentiality of train/test data
+2. confidentiality of model Intellectual property (the _model parameters_ or the process and data that led to them)
+3. confidentiality of input data
+4. integrity of model behaviour (the model is not manipulated to behave in an unwanted way)
+5. availability of the model
+6. confidentiality, integrity, and availability of non AI-specific assets

+The threats that create these impacts use different attack surfaces.
+For example: the confidentiality of train data can be compromised by hacking into the database during development-time, but it can also leak by a _membership inference attack_ that can find out whether a certain individual was in the train data, simply by feeding that person's data into the model and looking at the details of the model output.

-The diagram shows the threats in these three groups as arrows.
+The diagram shows the threats as arrows.
 Each threat has a specific impact, indicated by letters referring to the Impact legend.
 The control overview section contains this diagram with groups of controls added.
 ![AI Security Threats](/images/threats.png)

 ### AI Security Matrix